Launch the search

 - Transfer all related files of the search to the search chair for retention as required by University policy (search chair will provide to hiring unit HR)

-Tips for active recruitment
+Tips for Active Recruitment

 Confidentiality and Conflicts of Interest